*South Pas Back Then

 Christmas Tree Lane, San Marino

 This is the sister street to Christmas Tree Lane in Altadena.
 Said to be even more spectacular than the Altadena display of lights, this street is backlit with estate homes, whose homeowners have gone all out for the holidays.
-St. Albans road is Christmas Tree Lane.
+St. Albans Road is Christmas Tree Lane.

 #22